BICS Call for Themed Issues

 • The level of illustration likely to be required.

-• Schedule: An indication of when the special issue will be ready for peer review.
-Please take into consideration: as the journal now operates Advance Access articles we aim to publish articles online a year to six months before the official publication date.
+As the journal now operates Advance Access articles (whereby articles are published online before they are published in an issue), we aim to publish articles online a year to six months before the official publication date.

 Please send your proposal to Susan Deacy.